cbmira01/Blogger/README.md

     - Download the application into a preferred folder
         - Use Git clone, or download and unpack the ZIP file
     - Retrieve npm modules and libraries
+        - Open a command window in the application root
         - Issue the command "npm install" in the application folder
 - Start the application
     - Start the MongoDB server